Close-up of a man wearing a blue and white beach shirt holding an open newspaper

 More people are now turning to social media for a quick fix of their daily news digest.
 With such a minefield of information, we have sorted the wheat from the chaff for you.
 Follow our carefully selected Twitter lists on important topics such as climate, refugees, human rights, peace, social justice, anti-nuclear weapons, women's rights, the LGBTQI+ community, and more.

-With almost 50% of U.S. adults now getting their news from social media, the importance of information and media literacy has never been greater.
+With almost 50% of U.S. adults now getting their news from social media, the importance of media literacy has never been greater.
 Social media is now a major source of disinformation, fake news, and bias.
 Other issues include censorship and surveillance, algorithms which amplify bias, lack of data privacy, addiction, and mental health implications.

 Our social media guide provides a wealth of information on these issues, as well as critical comments on major platforms, including Facebook, Twitter (X), Mastodon, Instagram, Bluesky, and YouTube.
 You will also find excellent resources on social media for NGOs and non-profits, how to use it for campaigning and advocacy, blogging, monitoring and metrics, and free online courses.